zpainter/iassist/content/about/general-assembly-minutes-2010.md

 look at the proposed changes to the committee structure and consider participating.
 We are seeking members to contribute to IASSIST initiatives.
 Anyone interested is encouraged to contact P. Baxter.
-Don\'t be surprised if she reaches out to you.
+Don't be surprised if she reaches out to you.

 5. Committee Reports
 --------------------